Manikkam-Sakthi/HiltComposeApp/README.md

 # HiltComposeApp
 Android-Compose-Hilt-Retrofit-Coroutines-Coil-KotlinDSL

-This is a demo application built with compose and retrofit.
+This is a demo application built with compose app.

 # Library reference resources: